 FUNDING AREAS: Children, health

 PROFILE: The Del E. Webb Foundation is based in Prescott, Arizona, and carries on the giving legacy of the successful construction professional of the same name.
 Del E. Webb was born in Fresno, California, but moved to Phoenix as a young man.
 Webb’s construction company gained major government construction contracts during World War II, but he is best known for building the first large retirement community in the country.
 These developments in active retirement living led to the “snowbird culture” that still exists in the Phoenix area today.
 Webb was also a huge baseball fan and semi-professional baseball player, which led to his co-ownership of the New York Yankees later in life.
 Primary foundation interests are children and health, with an emphasis on long-term benefits and permanent improvements.

 As a rule, Webb does not support the arts, music, sports, political or religious activities, runs, galas, fundraising activities, scholarships, government agencies, fiscal sponsors, or organizations that award grants to others.
-Interestingly, the foundation actually posts the names of organizations that have submitted letters of intent within the last three months, the purposes of the funds, and the dollar amounts.
-Scroll through the Grantees’ Area to get a sense of your competition, the types of projects under consideration, and how much to ask for.
-On the funder’s website you can find lists of the ideal characteristics of grantees and of organizations that have received funding.
+Interestingly, the foundation posts the names of organizations that have submitted letters of intent within the last three months, the purposes of the funds, and the dollar amounts.
+Scroll through the Grantees’ Area to get a sense of the competition, the types of projects under consideration, and how much to ask for.
+On the funder’s website, grantseekers can find lists of the ideal characteristics of grantees as well.
 Recent support in Arizona has gone to Catholic Charities Community Services, the Flagstaff Family Food Center, and the West Yavapai Guidance Clinic.

-- Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only.)